DOT Med Card

 The card must be kept current at all times and submitted upon request from authorities such as law enforcement, state licensing departments, or employers.

-It is valid for two years unless otherwise specified by the examining physician or specialist, and contains important information such as medical history and fitness requirements for safely operating a commercial vehicle.
+It is valid for two years unless otherwise specified by the examining physician or specialist.
+It contains essential information such as medical history and fitness requirements for safely operating a commercial vehicle.

-Drivers who fail to meet medical qualifications are not allowed to drive until they pass the test.
-This can result in fines, suspension of driving privileges.
+Drivers who fail to meet medical qualifications cannot drive until they pass the test.
+This can result in fines and suspension of driving privileges.